appcypher/wasmo-old/README.md

-# WASMLITE
+# WASMO
 This project aims to provide the necessary tools for compiling wasm binary to LLVM IR which can further be compiled to machine-specific code.

 This project is supposed to make it easy for languages compiling to wasm to take advantage of the LLVM infrastructure.

-It also allows stripping of expensive wasm runtime elements for times when full wasm specification is not desired.
+It also allows stripping of expensive wasm runtime elements for times when complete specification compliance is not desired.

 Lastly, it is a platform for learning about WebAssembly, LLVM and how they play well together, therefore it is designed to be approachable.
 Documentation is very important.